willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   over the multiple frames to generate videos.
 * Train DGN to invert temporal network to generate videos (like in [@nguyen2016_Synthesizingpreferredinputs])
 * Use deepdraw a la TSN paper to visualise actions of my networks

+In [@feichtenhofer2016_ConvolutionalTwoStreamNetwork], the authors extend the architecture presented in [@simonyan2014_TwoStreamConvolutionalNetworks] by observing that the previous architecture is incapable of matching appearance in one sub-region to motion in another sub-region since each stream is separate, to remedy this, the introduce a modified architecture in which the two streams are combined after the last convolutional layers resulting in a single spatio-temporal stream from the fully connected layers onwards.
+The authors find that keeping the spatial stream in addition to the spatio-temporal stream and combining their respective predictions further increases performance over predictions from the spatio-temporal stream alone.
+<##todo Report performance improvements over fusing into single tower>

 # Glossary